Brand System

 - Error states use red (#DC2626), success uses green (#16A34A)Copy this, fill in your values, and save it as brand.md in your project root.
 Then:

-nib brand init --from brand.mdUsing an AI agent?
+nib brand init --from brand.mdUsing an AI coding agent?

-Ask Claude to interview you: "Set up a nib brand system.
+Ask your agent to interview you: "Set up a nib brand system.
 I don't have brand guidelines yet — interview me."
-Claude will ask about your colors, font, and personality, then write brand.md and run the full pipeline automatically.
+The agent will ask about your colors, font, and personality one step at a time, then run nib_brand_init → nib_brand_audit → nib_brand_push automatically.
+Works with Claude Code, Cursor, Windsurf, and any MCP-compatible agent — see MCP Setup.

 Input Sources